pnp/PnP-Transformation/Feature activation blocker/Readme.md

 # Feature Activation Blocker #

 ### Summary ###
-This sample shows an DisableFeatureActivation application that is used to block feature activation.
+This sample shows an DisableFeatureActivation solution that is used to block feature activation.

 ### Applies to ###
 -  Office 365 Dedicated (D)